-Students are prohibited from looking at another student’s materials and from using any unauthorised aids (including notes, books, electronic devices, assistance from others).
-Students may only use materials and assistance that has been approved by the lecturer.
+- Looking at and using any unauthorised aids (including notes, books, electronic devices, assistance from others).

 Using material from commercial essay or assignment services, including the Internet

-It is misconduct to make up or alter the results for any assessment work including experiments, lab tests, interviews, or any other research work.
+- Making up or altering the results for any assessment work including experiments, lab tests, interviews, or any other research work.

 Impersonating someone else

 - Pretending to be another student or arranging for someone else to impersonate a student, for an examination, test or in any other area that is being assessed.

 Lying to get an extension or special consideration

 - Applying for an extension or dispensation (special consideration application) for an assessment item, including tests and examinations, when it is untrue.
 This includes:

 - claiming disability,

 - temporary illness or injury or